Meet The Team

 M.A.
 CCC-SLP/L

-Nimra received Bachelor of Science and Master of Arts degree in Speech and Hearing Science with a focus on Speech Language Pathology from the University of Illinois at Urbana Champaign (GO ILLINI!).
+Nimra received her Bachelor's of Science and Master of Arts degree in Speech and Hearing Science with a focus on Speech Language Pathology from the University of Illinois at Urbana Champaign (GO ILLINI!).
 She is a bilingual speech language pathologist; able to provide services in English, Urdu, and Hindi.
-Nimra is the Clinical Director of Speech and language services at In2great!.
-She has been working at In2great for the past three years, in addition to working at the clinic, Nimra has experience working in the schools with a focus on early childhood and at Shirley Ryan Ability Lab with a focus on inpatient rehab with TBI and Stroke patients.
+She has been a practicing speech language pathologist with over 6+ years of experience.
+Nimra has experience working in the schools with a focus on early childhood, private clinic settings, and inpatient rehabilitation through Shirley Ryan Ability Lab with a focus on patients with TBI and Stroke.
 Nimra enjoys taking a relationship-based approach towards treatment helping clients and families find meaningful ways to communicate via play-based therapy.
-She finds it very important to collaborate with her families, medical teams, school professionals, and other disciplines to enhance client’s success.
-In her free time, Nimra likes to travel, spend time with her family/friends, exercise and discover new coffee shops/bakeries.
+She finds it very important to collaborate with her families, medical teams, school professionals, and other disciplines to enhance clients’ success.
+In her free time, Nimra likes to travel and experience new cultures, spend time with her family/friends, workout, and discover new coffee shops and bakeries.

 Stephanie